 Summary: Best balance of lightweight and skiing performance for side country applications in all snow conditions.
 And the Hollowtech tips, they glow in the dark.
 For real.

 Backcountry Powder System

 As the season and snowpack develops and we begin to push out into the K-Chutes, or higher up into Hayden or Mace Peak, I pull out a bigger system to manage the varying terrain and snow conditions.
-These three to six hour tours require light gear but also solid downhill performance given the variability of the conditions.
-Prior to the TX103, I have stuck to skinnier skis with the widest being 98mm.
+These three to six-hour tours require light gear but also solid downhill performance given the variability of the conditions.
+Prior to the TX103, I stuck to skinnier skis with the widest being 98mm.
 I’ve always focused on weight more than performance or float, until now.
 Yes, the 103 is 2X times the weight of the early season race system.
 But it skis 10X better.
-Better float, better stability equals more confidence.
-That’s in part due to the skis innovative carbon-fiberglass wound paulownia woodcore construction and Dual Rise profile which make the TX103 easy to ski in powder, corn, crust and faceted quicksand-like snow conditions.
+Better float and better stability equals more confidence.
+That’s in part due to the ski’s innovative carbon-fiberglass wound paulownia woodcore construction and Dual Rise profile which make the TX103 easy to ski in powder, corn, crust, and faceted quicksand-like snow conditions.
 And in part due to the new Scarpa boot.

 Package weight: 2943gm per foot